 The IRS has very strict rules on the deductibility of cell-phone expenses.
 They require detailed records of business use, and deductions based on estimates are disallowed according to the Tax Court (T.C.
 Memo 2001-165).
 Businesses must maintain a logbook or similar documentation for substantiation.
+However, at the time of this publication, the IRS was seeking comment on three simplified methods for determining the business-use portion (Notice 2009-46, 2009-23 I.R.B.
+1068).

-RETURN PREPARERS HAVE TO ISSUE PRIVACY POLICY STATEMENTS
+RETURN PREPARERS MUST ISSUE PRIVACY POLICY STATEMENTS